nbr0wn/hackyLapse/README.md

 # Using:
 Plug the T-dongle into a USB port.
 The LCD should read: "Pair Bluetooth".
 On the device you're using to take pictures, pair the device.
+Switch to camera mode and when the timer expires, HackyLapse will snap a picture.

 HackyLapse will act like a bluetooth keyboard and hit the "volume up" button after the timer expires in order to take a picture.
 This is a standard shutter shortcut, but if you need another button, look for SHUTTER_KEY in src/ble_task.c and change it to what you want.